jmcaluyafuentes/diet-delight-backend/README.md

 ![Application Architecture Diagram](./docs/architechture.png)

 The frontend of the application renders the user interface and handles user interactions.
-Users can search for recipes, view detailed recipe information and select recipes to print or save.
+Users can search for recipes, view detailed recipe information and select recipes to print.
 The frontend sends HTTP requests to the backend server to process user requests and retrieves the data.

 The backend communicates with the Edamam API to fetch recipe data when users search for recipes.
 The API request includes parameters such as dietary categories and the response is processed by the backend before being sent to the front-end.

 The backend temporarily saves recipe data retrieved from the third-party Edamam API in the database.
-This is particularly useful for featured recipes which are selected and stored in the database to be quickly accessed by users without repeatedly querying the external API.
-The database also manages CRUD operations for user accounts and saved recipes.
+This approach is useful to allow for quick access without repeatedly querying the external API.
+To comply with Edamam’s policy against permanent storage of recipe data, we use MongoDB’s Time-To-Live (TTL) feature to automatically delete the data after 10 minutes.

 ## R4: User Stories

-### User Registration and Login

-* As a new user, I want to be able to register for an account so that I can access the application's features.
-* As an existing user, I want to be able to log in to my account securely so that I can access my personalized information.

 ### Dietary Category Search